 Jerry Snider, Hewitt, TX

 Health and wellness author, coach and business owner Jerry Snider likes to debunk myths about vegetarianism.
-For example, at age 45, he is a Master's-level distance runner.
+For example, he is a Master's-level distance runner.
 “I'm proof you don't need meat to be active,” he says.

 Although his diet had been about 75% plant based, Snider recently upgraded from vegetarian to vegan for two reasons.